Verstappen Wins Austrian Grand Prix To Complete classy Spielberg Sweep - UrduPoint

 In warm and dry conditions, Verstappen made a clean start and on lap 25 of the 71, he pitted, handing the lead to Leclerc to end his run of 249 consecutive laps led since lap 48 at the Miami GP.

-The Dutchman swiftly regained second, however, and then swept inside Leclerc at Turn Three, on lap 35, to regain the lead before both Norris and Hamilton pitted, the latter serving his penalty, as did Sainz, after taking new hard tyres.
+The Dutchman swiftly regained second, however, and then swept inside Leclerc at Turn Three, on lap 35, to regain the lead.

-Verstappen pitted again on lap 50, for fresh mediums, retaining his lead, and was followed by team-mate Perez, in a rapid 2.4 seconds that sent him out fifth to chase both Ferraris and Norris over the closing laps.
+Hamilton served a penalty while pitting as did Sainz, Ocon, Gasly, Albon and Tsunoda.